anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 - Test that your code works before you commit.
 - Do not commit files that are not related to/needed for the assignment.
 - Using npm is a good development practice and is strongly encouraged, but not required.
-- Using Bootstrap and Angular is also not required for this assignment, but would be a good practice as well.
+- Using Bootstrap and Angular is also a good development practice and is strongly encouraged, but not required.
-- All files needed to deploy the site should be stored in the repository; however, installable libraries should **not** be stored in the repository.
+- All files needed to deploy the site should be stored in the repository.
+However, installable node packages should **not** be stored in the repository.

 Publish your work on your USC SCF account at: